Rae699/Blog/_posts/2025-30-03-The-SWE-dilemna-at-the-age-of-ai.md

 People look at these GPT Elo charts and think: "The machines are here.
 They're better than us."
 While the AI industry touts exponential improvements in LLM capabilities, the reality for end users tells a different story:

-- **The Marketing vs Reality Gap**: Despite claims of exponential growth, the incremental improvements in practical applications remain modest
+- **The Marketing vs Reality Gap**: Despite claims of exponential growth, the incremental improvements in practical applications remain modest.
-- **The Plateau Effect**: We're seeing diminishing returns in real-world performance improvements, my opinion comes from hands-on experience
+- **The Plateau Effect**: We're seeing diminishing returns in real-world performance improvements, this my personal opinion that comes from hands-on experience.
-- **The Cost-Performance Trade-off**: Each marginal improvement requires exponentially more computational resources and training data
+- **The Cost-Performance Trade-off**: Each marginal improvement requires exponentially more computational resources and training data.

 > My main take is simple: **LLMs simulate IQ.
 They don't possess it.**